chrsXcrss/chrsXcrss/README.md

-### Just a mechanical engineer ⚙🔩 with a passion for coding 💻⌨
+### Just a mechanical engineer ⚙🔩 with a passion for coding and electronics 💻⌨